 For minor drywall water damage, you can just dry it.
 To remove the damaged area, cut it out as a square or a rectangle.
 In this way, it will be easier for you to cut and fit patches.

 For ceilings, use drywall clips if patches are 12 square inches or less to hold them in place.
 Larger than that, they should be attached to the ceiling joists.
 This is to securely hold the patch’s weight and the insulation above it.

-You can use drywall or keyhole saw to get rid of the damaged area/section.
+You can use drywall or a keyhole saw to get rid of the damaged area/section.
 Be cautious with wires and plumbing as you work.

 Step 2: Dry the Affected Area.

-Drying the affected area will greatly help in preventing further damage and growth of mold.
+Drying the affected area will greatly help in preventing further damage and the growth of mold.
 Ensure that the area is completely dry.
 You can use a moisture meter to gauge the level of moisture.